 The Library operating hours are as follows.
 Hours may vary between semesters.

 8:00 a.m. to 10:00 p.m.

 How do I get a library card?
 Is there a cost?

 Library cards are issued at the circulation desk.
-There is no cost to ASU students, faculty, and staff, and to students from institutions with which ASU has reciprocal borrowing agreements.
+There is no cost to Athens State students, faculty, and staff, and to students from institutions with which Athens State has reciprocal borrowing agreements.
 Teachers from Athens city and Limestone county schools are also eligible to apply for free library

 cards.
 Community patrons or high school users are charged $20.00 for a two-year card.